nylander/skim2mito/README.md

 phylogenetic analysis.

-For example, let's say we wanted to remove all sequences from the sample "Kallima_paralekta" and atp6 gene sequences, you could run the script as shown below.
+For example, let's say we wanted to remove all sequences from the sample "`Kallima_paralekta`" and atp6 gene sequences, you could run the script as shown below.
 The script works by identifying and removing sequences that have names with `Kallima_paralekta` or `atp6` in the sequence names.
 The filtered alignments are written to a new output directory `filter_alignments_output`.

 ```bash